AsleshSura/DiceTales/docs/AI_MEMORY_SYSTEM.md

 ## Overview

-The DiceTales AI memory system has been significantly enhanced to ensure the AI Dungeon Master remembers and references:
+The DiceTales AI memory system ensures the AI Dungeon Master remembers and references:
 - Past decisions and their consequences
 - Campaign setting and world state
-- User's character class, skills, and abilities
+- Character class, skills, and abilities
 - Inventory and equipment
 - NPCs encountered and relationships
 - Locations visited and described